 Chief thinks of Nurse Ratched as a part of the "Combine," which to him is a sort of group of controlling people who not only try to manipulate the ward (the Inside), but the outside world as well.

 The first orderly she decided to keep had seen his mother raped while his father stood by, tied to the hot iron stove.
 The other two orderlies, also black, came two years later.
-They are very dark skinned.
-According to Big Nurse, darker skinned they are, the more likely they are to keep the ward spotlessly clean.
+They are very dark-skinned.
+According to Big Nurse, the darker their skin, the more likely they are to keep the ward spotlessly clean.

 The orderlies are in such sync with Big Nurse that she doesn’t even have to communicate what she wants.
 They are "in contact on a high-voltage wave length of hate."

 At 6:45, the shavers buzz and the Acutes line up to get shaved.
-Next, the walking Chronics go through, and the Wheelers go in last.
+Next, the walking Chronics go through; the Wheelers go in last.

 At 7:00, the mess hall opens and they enter in reverse order.